wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - **Ahead-of-Time Provider (Plugin)**: A provider implemented as a plugin that can be queried while building a wheel to provide the metadata for an AoT provider.

-- **Non-Plugin Provider**: A variant provider in the form of fixed list of supported properties encoded in the package metadata, therefore not requiring an external plugin.
+- **Ahead-of-Time Provider Non-Plugin**: A variant provider in the form of fixed list of supported properties encoded in the package metadata, therefore not requiring an external plugin.

 ### Overview